 Just like the desktop version, the usage report lists down exactly what has been using your data.
-The reports are divided into downloads, uploads, and total usage.
+The reports are divided into downloads, uploads and the total usage.
 So apps such as YouTube, Netflix, and Instagram are listed with a percentage of data that they downloaded or uploaded for that particular day.
 The reports even list Steam downloads as well so you’ll know exactly how much data that last game update for Dota 2 or CSGO took.
-In case you need to, you can access past records of up to two months as well.
+In case you need to, you can access past records of upto two months as well.

 In addition to viewing your current data usage, the SLT Selfcare app also allows you to add data.
 This is particularly useful if you need to extend your data limit on your SLT connection when you’re not at home or don’t have access to a PC.
 You can add either 1,2, or 5GB of data for Rs.
 250, 500 and 750 respectively.
 If you wish to extend data beyond 5GB, you would be charged Rs 150 per GB, just like on the desktop site.

 Payment for extending data can be done either via adding the extra amount to your phone bill or by credit/debit cards.
 For added safety, the app redirects to the same portal as the desktop version when making online purchases.
 You can also keep track of your previous purchases as well.